AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 2. In the _App Launch URL_ box at the bottom of the page, enter: `http://localhost:8000/launch.html`
 3. Click _Launch App!_
 4. Select a patient

+### To upload test patients to the public SMART sandbox

+We currently have one test patient with a single prescription for an opioid.
+In the near future we'll add patients w/ more relevant data.
+To upload the test patients to the public SMART sandbox:

+1. Run `yarn upload-test-patients`

+This adds a patient named "Fuller Jackson".
+The SMART sandbox is reset every night, so you will need to do this at least once each day you want to test.

 ## To run against the Epic SMART sandbox